 interns to work in the areas of membership, education, publications, and creative affairs.

-Here’s what past interns have shared regarding their intern experience at The Dramatists Guild:
+Here’s what past interns have about their intern experience at The Dramatists Guild

 To be part of the team at the Dramatists Guild is to be part of a century-old tradition of speaking on behalf of the American theatre’s greatest voices.
 I’ve learned a lot about the business of theatre, current standards and trends, and how to build my own portfolio and contacts as a theatrical writer.
 But the most important thing I’ve learned is how rewarding and necessary it is to be involved in this community.
 Dramatists truly are stronger when we stand together.